Ballyhoo!: Daydreams (2011)

+Pineapple Grenade!!
+(2013)

 Pineapple Grenade!!, Ballyhoo!'s fifth album was recorded in three weeks in January 2013 and was released on June 25, 2013.
 This is the first album produced under Right Coast Records, Ballyhoo!'s record label.
 All songs were produced by Paul Leary (Sublime) and Matt Wallace (Maroon 5, Faith No More).
 Their first single, "Run" saw much radio play.
 While their second single "No Good" was produced by Rome Ramirez from Sublime with Rome.
 The album climbed the Billboard Top 200 album chart at #189, as well as reaching #4 Billboard Heatseekers and #5 at iTunes Alternative charts.

 On February 26, 2013, Ballyhoo! released a single, "Marijuana Laws".
 After both releases, Nick Lucera took over as the band's bassist after J.R.
 Gregory's departure in 2014.

+Girls.
+(2017)

-The same year, the band released The Cool Down, Vol. 1 EP, along with their single "Mixtape", which was later featured on their sixth LP album, Girls. which was released on March 17, 2017 on their label Right Coast Records.
+The same year, the band released The Cool Down, Vol. 1 EP, along with their single "Mixtape", which was later featured on their sixth studio album, Girls. which was released on March 17, 2017, on their label Right Coast Records.

+Detonate (2018)

-The band's seventh album, Detonate was released on September 28, 2018; again on their own label.
-Howi Spangler described this album as "the closest I've come to a dairy.
+The band's seventh album, Detonate, was released on September 28, 2018, again on their own label.
+Howi Spangler described this album as "the closest I've come to a diary.
 These songs are me dealing with the passing of my Dad in 2016 and my Mom in 1996 as a kid, nearly wanting to quit music, the struggle of having a family and being away all the time..."

 The band released a two-song singles sample called Sounds of Summer '19 on August 23, 2019, which featured "California King" and "Dark Sunglasses".
 These two tracks are also on the 4-song EP, Fighter that was released on Valentine's Day.
-The EP also included the single "Renegade" featuring Red Bowne of Passafire.
+The EP also included the single "Renegade" featuring Ted Bowne of Passafire.